George Karl: Early years

 Born and raised in Penn Hills, Pennsylvania, a suburb northeast of Pittsburgh, Karl starred at Penn Hills High School and graduated in 1969.
 He played collegiately at the University of North Carolina for three years on the varsity under head coach Dean Smith.
 In his senior season in 1973, the Tar Heels finished third in the NIT, with an overall record of 25–8.
 (The NCAA tournament included just 25 teams in 1973.)

+Playing career

-Selected in the fourth round of 1973 NBA draft by the New York Knicks, Karl opted instead to sign with the ABA's San Antonio Spurs.
+While he was selected in the fourth round of the 1973 NBA draft by the New York Knicks and the sixth round of the 1973 ABA senior draft by the Memphis Tams, Karl opted instead to sign with the ABA's San Antonio Spurs.
 He spent three years as the team's starting point guard, playing with George Gervin.
 After the Spurs joined the NBA in 1976, Karl played limited minutes over the next two years, and retired as a player in 1978.

+Coaching career

 Early coaching career

-After his playing career, Karl spent two years with the Spurs coaching staff as an assistant coach.
+After his playing career ended, Karl spent two years with the Spurs coaching staff as an assistant coach.
 He was then named head coach of the Montana Golden Nuggets of the Continental Basketball Association.
 Karl guided the team to the CBA Finals in 1981 and 1983, winning Coach of the Year both seasons.
 Despite the success on the court, the franchise folded in 1983.